Pokweni

 The farm "Pokweni" is located about 140 km as the crow flies south-east of Windhoek on the D1230.
 Actually, it is a typical farm of the area, on which sheep farming with several thousand animals is also practiced.
 The van der Merwe family is now the third generation to run this farm.

-Around the former farmhouse there are now several houses with 17 double room apartments.
-Tennis court and swimming pool are also available.
+Around the former farmhouse there are now several buildings with 17 double room apartments.
+A tennis court and swimming pool are also available.

 En-suite Guestrooms

-All 17 Double rooms, each with en-suite bathroom is equipped with super silent air-conditioning, fan, insect screen door, fridge, kettle, coffee and tea making facilities and a private furnished terrace.
+All 17 Double rooms, each with en-suite bathroom, are equipped with super silent air-conditioning, a fan, an insect screen door, a fridge, kettle, coffee and tea making facilities and a private furnished terrace.
 The rooms are cleaned daily and regularly supplied with fresh linen and towels.
 Laundry can be washed at the farmhouse at a small fee.

 Mobile network (MTC) is available